 A sought after conductor and clinician all across the United States and internationally, Dr. Pearl Shangkuan is a professor of Music at Calvin College in Grand Rapids, Michigan, where she directs choirs and teaches choral conducting and choral literature.
 She is also the chorus master (endowed Covenant Chair) of the Grammy-nominated Grand Rapids Symphony.
 Her performances and preparation of choruses consistently receive outstanding reviews for their combination of precision, artistry and passion.
 In addition to her Mosaic: the Pearl Shangkuan choral series for earthsongs, she serves as the music editor of the Calvin Institute of Christian Worship choral series, published by GIA.

-Her choirs have performed at national, division and state conferences of ACDA and other professional music conferences in the United States.
-For the 2011-12 season, her conducting engagements will take her to Austria, South Africa, New Zealand, Hong Kong, and all over the United States including conducting honor choirs for two ACDA division conferences.
-She has led performances and given workshops all across the US and in Asia (China, Korea, Japan, Singapore, Malaysia, Taiwan among others), as well as in Australia and Canada.
+Her choirs have performed at national, division and state conferences of the American Choral Directors Association and other professional music conferences in the United States.
+Recent conducting engagements took her to Austria, South Africa, Hong Kong, and all across the United States.
+She has conducted honor choirs for several ACDA divisions and has been a headliner for various ACDA state conferences.
+She has led performances and given workshops all across the US and in Asia (China, Korea, Japan, Singapore, Taiwan, Malaysia, Indonesia, Hong Kong and the Philippines), as well as in Austria, Australia, and Canada.

 A student of pre-eminent American choral conductor and New York Philharmonic chorusmaster Dr. Joseph Flummerfelt, she received a Bachelor of Music in Church Music summa cum laude and Master of Music in Choral Conducting with distinction from Westminster Choir College in Princeton, New Jersey, and a DMA in Choral Conducting from Rutgers, the State University of New Jersey.